yagoferrer/map-tools/README.md

 ```
 Add more [Style Options](https://developers.google.com/maps/documentation/javascript/reference#Data.StyleOptions)

+Once the Shapes are created, you can access directly like this: `GMP.maps.mymap.json.groups.states` and `GMP.maps.mymap.json.groups.counties`

 ## How can you contribute?
 Get involved!
 Check out the list of [feature requests](https://github.com/yagoferrer/gmplus/issues).
 All PRs and ideas are welcome